aspiers/linear-tools/docs/commands.md

-# Command Reference for linear-deps
+# Command Reference for linear

 TODO: Add your command reference here